-The Counseling program is CACREP accredited and offers an M.A. degree in Clinical Mental Health Counseling.
-Students take common coursework in the areas of human development, legal and ethical issues of the profession, career development, appraisal methods, counseling theories, groupwork, practicum and research, and program evaluation.
-Additional specialized courses focusing on mental health counseling in areas such as internship, human sexuality, addictions, special populations, consultation, organization, administration and supervision, and professional development.
+The Counseling Department offers an M.A. degree in Clinical Mental Health Counseling that is Council for Accreditation of Counseling and Related Educational Programs/American Counseling Association (CACREP) accredited.
+Students take common coursework in the areas of human development, legal and ethical issues of the profession, career development, appraisal methods, counseling theories, groupwork, counseling, practicum, and research and program evaluation.
+Additional specialized courses focusing on mental health counseling in areas such as internship, human sexuality, addictions, cross-cultural counseling, organization, administration and supervision, and professional development.
 Students are engaged in field-based activities during almost every enrollment.

 Program Admission Requirements

-- MHS 6021 Introduction to Community Mental Health (3)
+- MHS 6021 Introduction to Clinical Mental Health Counseling (3)

 - MHS 6482 Lifespan Development (3)

 - MHS 6070 Mental Disorders (3)